baldurbjarnason/this-is-not-a-book/Introduction.md

 future.
 Seeing the now *requires* the beast’s left eye to be firmly in your mind.

-This isn’t a book about the future of publishing.
-It isn’t a book that sets out to examine how we’ve arrived at this point, nor does it propose any grand solutions for the next few decades.
+This isn’t about the future of publishing.
+We haven't set out to examine how we’ve arrived at this point, nor does we propose any grand solutions for the next few decades.
 It isn’t about the challenges for the industry, or the shift to digital.

-This book is about now.
+This is about now.

 This is a collection of provocations masquerading as arguments.
 Written by a pair of academics, who are now more usefully engaged in making work